dwhiffing/fury/content/aar/nf/nf25_aj/body.md

 area, but there never was, and I didn't press the point looking for them in the east.

-Oscars!
+Oscars\!
 Never caught sight of any of them, launching far away in untouchable bastions, and damn-near lost a task group to them.
 They are, without doubt, the nastiest ambush predator out there.
 We hates them, Bagginses, we hates them...